PaulHancock/Robbie/README.md

 # Robbie: A batch processing work-flow for the detection of radio transients and variables

+## Description

 Robbie automates the process of cataloguing sources, finding variables, and identifying transients.

-The workflow is described in Hancock et al. 2018 (in prep):
+The workflow is described in Hancock et al. 2018 (submitted), and carries out the following steps:
 - Find sources in images
 - Compare these catalogues to a reference catalogue
 - Use the offsets to model image based distortions